- Passenger Ship Website - www.simplonpc.co.uk - Simplon

 -

-- Aurora's fourth port of call
+- Aurora's fourth port of call was Brest,

-carrier Jeanne d'Arc, and the new nuclear-powered aircraft
+Jeanne d'Arc, and the new nuclear-powered aircraft carrier

-carrier Charles de Gaulle, both of which are shown below.
+Charles de Gaulle, both of which are shown below.

 -